DauQuangThanh/our-personas/spec-driven.md

 ### The `/personas.test` Command

-Executes E2E tests according to the test plan:
+Executes E2E tests according to the test spec:

-1. **Environment Validation**: Ensures test environment matches requirements from test-plan.md
+1. **Environment Validation**: Ensures test environment matches requirements from design-test.md
-2. **Test Execution**: Runs E2E tests for all user workflows defined in the test plan
+2. **Test Execution**: Runs E2E tests for all user workflows defined in the test spec
 3. **Artifact Capture**: Collects screenshots, videos, and traces for failures
 4. **Report Generation**: Creates comprehensive test-report.md with results and recommendations
 5. **Traceability**: Links test results back to workflows and requirements